dessibelle/any-hostname/readme.txt

 1. Upload the `any-hostname` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Optionally edit the list of allowed hosts under 'Options' » 'Permalinks' (Privacy for WordPress versions below 3.5)
+3. Optionally edit the list of allowed hosts under 'Options' » 'General' (Privacy for WordPress versions below 3.5)

 == Screenshots ==

 1. Any Hostname settings

 == Changelog ==

+= 1.0.4 =
+* Due to a [WordPress bug](http://core.trac.wordpress.org/ticket/9296) plugin settings have been moved to Settings / General.

 = 1.0.3 =
 * **Settings are now located under Settings / Permalinks on WordPress 3.5 or higher**, as the Privacy page has been removed.